Toddlers are children ages 1 to 3 years.

 Toddler safety is very important.

-• Never leave a child unattended near a pool, open toilet, or bathtub.
+- Never leave a child unattended near a pool, open toilet, or bathtub.
 A toddler may drown, even in shallow water in a bathtub.
 Parent-child swimming lessons can be a safe and enjoyable way for toddlers to play in water.
-Toddlers cannot learn how to swim and cannot be on their own near water.
+Toddlers cannot learn how to swim by themselves and should not be on their own near water.

 PARENTING TIPS